Reporting in Prowler¶

 generating the timestamp fields in pure unix timestamp format.

-Output Formats¶
+Supported Output Formats¶

-Prowler supports natively the following output formats:
+Prowler natively supports the following reporting output formats:

 - CSV